-Keeping portable extinguishers in a workplace can prevent disaster – but only if employees are properly trained to use them.
-If you intend to create a safety plan in your workplace, it’s important that you provide your employees with fire extinguisher training.
-But, how often is fire extinguisher training required?
-Our guide covers OSHA requirements for using portable fire extinguishers, how often you’ll need to train employees, and more.
+Keeping portable extinguishers in a workplace can prevent disaster – but only if employees are adequately trained.
+If you intend to create a safety plan in your workplace, it’s vital that you provide your employees with fire extinguisher training.
+But how often is fire extinguisher training required?
+Our guide covers OSHA requirements for portable fire extinguishers, how often you’ll need to train employees, and more.
 We also offer a fire extinguisher training video that you should also look at.

 Table of Contents